freeCodeCamp/guide/src/pages/css/index.md

 ### CSS

-CSS stands for Cascading Style Sheets.
+CSS is an acronym for Cascading Style Sheets.
 It was first invented in 1996, and is now a standard feature of all major web browsers.

 CSS allows for developers to control how web pages look by "styling" the HTML structure of that page.